adambuczek/adambuczek.github.io/src/learning-journal/composing-functions.md

 ```
 Redux implementation
 ---
-Reduces `funcs` array and acumulates functions wrapping each new function in those already iterated over effectively reversing the calling order.
+Reduces `funcs` array and accumulates functions wrapping each new function in those already iterated over effectively reversing the calling order.

 It also shows that spreading an array to return its first element `(...args) => args[0]` is redundant when `arg => arg` discards all arguments but the first one.